 The encouraging geological setting of the Company's properties and the favourable exploration results generated on the immediately adjoining EVG property justify further exploration activities on the Company's properties including additional geophysics and drilling.
-No field program was completed in 2012 but a possible 2013 program is currently being evaluated.
+A 2013 field program is currently being evaluated.

-Pardo Joint Venture ("JV") Property, Ontario, Canada (45% JV interest)
+Pardo Property, Ontario, Canada (45% Joint Venture ("JV") interest)